DGX Spark · part 34

 The quantized model is up at coolthor/Sulphur-2-distilled-NVFP4 — the 19.5 GB NVFP4 weights, the extracted 1.45 GB ltx_full_vae.safetensors it requires, and the ComfyUI workflow.
 It carries the upstream LTX-2 Community License, which permits quantized redistribution; credit goes to Lightricks (LTX-2) and the Sulphur fine-tune.
 The model card leads with the two traps above, because a 4-bit checkpoint that silently decodes blurry or hangs on its own VAE is worse than no checkpoint.

 最花時間的地方 — controlling the variable.
 The "NVFP4 is 28% faster / NVFP4 is blurry" detour cost the most, and both were the same mistake: changing two things at once.
 Faster-but-blurry was a 30-step dev model decoded through a preview VAE, compared against an 8-step distilled model.
-Hold the model, steps, and VAE fixed and change only the format, and the truth is boring and correct: same speed, same quality, smaller file.
+Hold the model, steps, and VAE fixed and change only the format, and the truth is boring and correct: no faster (a reproducible hair slower), same quality, smaller file.

 可搬走的診斷方法 — ask "memory or math?" before quantizing for speed.
 Weight-only 4-bit only buys speed on a bandwidth-bound workload.
 LLM decode: yes.
 Diffusion sampling: no. The roofline question predicts the result before you run anything, and it's the same question that explains Part 33.